 Raccoons tend to make dens in hollow spaces, like a chimney or in your attic.
 They do this to mimic their natural habitat, like a hollow tree trunk.
 If you do find a raccoon family in your home, try placing a bright light near their den, or leave a radio playing nearby to try and scare them out.

 When winter has blissfully given way to spring and the birds and the bees come back to play, mama raccoons might be heard scratching and scurrying about in your attic.
 Kits are born between March and May, and mamas are very protective of their young.
 Yes, they’re cute, and they’re still wild animals and can be unpredictable.
-If you have concerns that there are kits in or on your property, it is probably best to call a wildlife technician in your area.
+If you have concerns that there are kits in or on your property, it is probably best to call a pest control service or wildlife technician in your area.